-11 As regards index-linked products or products with a Limited Tracking Error, the maximum direct investment permitted is equal to the weight of the issuer in the reference benchmark, with the exception of issuers that have a considerable direct involvement in the manufacture of unconventional weapons, therefore the exclusions contemplated in Law no. 220/2021 apply; the exclusions for active management products also apply to Limited Tracking Errors that specifically integrate ESG factors in own investment choices.
+12 As regards index-linked products, characterized by a passive management style or a limited level of deviation from the benchmark (so-called. or products with a Limited Tracking Error), the maximum direct investment permitted is equal to the weight of the issuer in the reference benchmark, with the exception of issuers that have a considerable direct involvement in the manufacture of unconventional weapons, therefore the exclusions contemplated in Law no. 220/2021 apply; the exclusions for active management products also apply to Limited Tracking Errors that specifically integrate ESG factors in own investment choices.

-the PRESENCE OF CRITICAL ASPECTS in environmental, social and/or corporate governance terms ("ESG Binding screening")
+- the POTENTIAL ADVERSE IMPACTS ON SUSTAINABILITY ("PAI Binding screening") - the PRESENCE OF CRITICAL ASPECTS in environmental, social and/or corporate governance terms ("ESG Binding screening")